 We recommend you contact the health authority or consulate of the countries you’ll be visiting.
 Review more information at the International Air Transport Association (IATA).

 * If any of your flights is operated by an airline other than LATAM, you must request the service directly from the other company.

 Factors to consider during flight:

-Your seeing eye dog or emotional support dog must wear a leash or harness and must be clean, healthy and well behaved.
+Your service or emotional support dog must wear a leash or harness and must be clean, healthy and well behaved.
 If your dog is restless or aggressive, we recommend you transport it in the hold of the airplane.

-We also recommend you have a muzzle for your dog to wear on board if necessary.
+In addition, we recommend that you bring a muzzle on board for your dog to use if necessary.